Papanasam (film): Plot

 Suyambulingam is an orphan who dropped out of school after the 4th grade.
-In 2014, He was a businessman running a cable TV service in Papanasam, a small town in the Tirunelveli district of Tamil Nadu.
+He is now a businessman running a cable TV service in Papanasam, a small town in the Tirunelveli district of Tamil Nadu.
 He owns two buildings in the main part of the village, and a well-built house in a garden of 5 acres.
 Suyambulingam is married to Rani Suyambulingam, and they have two daughters, 16-year-old Selvi Suyambulingam and 10-year-old Pulli Meena Suyambulingam.
 His only interest apart from his family is watching movies, and he spends most of his evenings in front of the TV in his small office.

-When Selvi goes on an overnight nature camp with her school, she's filmed in the shower by a hidden cellphone.
+When Selvi goes on an overnight camp tour to Kodaikanal with her school, she's filmed in the shower by a hidden cellphone.
 The culprit, Varun Prabhakar, is the spoiled son of Inspector General, Geetha Prabhakar.
 Days later, Varun calls Selvi and blackmails her for sexual favours.
 He tells her to come to her house's garden shed at midnight.
 Selvi brings Rani along, and both beg Varun to leave them alone.
 Varun asks Rani to replace Selvi in the deal.
 Enraged, Selvi strikes Varun's head, killing him instantly.
 Terrified, Rani and Selvi bury Varun's body in a compost pit, which Meena witnesses.
 The next morning, Rani tells Suyambulingam about the incident and he devises a way to save his family from the law.
-He removes Varun's broken cell phone and places Varun's SIM card in another mobile phone which he throws onto a national permit truck.
-His disposing of Varun's yellow Maruti Suzuki Zen car is spotted by Constable Perumal, who has a grudge against Suyambulingam.
+He removes Varun's broken cell phone and places Varun's SIM card in another mobile phone which he throws onto a national permit truck, and disposes Varun's yellow Maruti Suzuki Zen car in a abandoned mineral mine pond, which is spotted by Constable Perumal, who has a grudge against Suyambulingam.
 Suyambulingam then takes his family out on a trip to Tenkasi to attend a temple prayer meeting, and they watch a movie in a theatre, stay in a hotel, and eat at a restaurant.
 Meanwhile, Inspector General Geetha Prabhakar starts an investigation into her missing son.